wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

    3.1.4 Wham (wham_svcall.sh): THis script will run Wham to call SVs from bamfile.
 Please ensure to provide path to wham in line 12 and 15 before running.

    3.2 Genotype calling for LUMPY and Wham outputs (svtyper.sh)
+       This script define variant genotypes in each individual sample that were called by LUMPY and Wham